onamkrverma/Okv-Photogram/README.md

  #### Upcoming features to be add
  - display follower and following list
  - many more..

+## Note:
+- Now this project is migrated from CRA to Vite + React app

 ## Technology used
  - React js